Unai Emery: Aston Villa

+2022–23: From relegation fight to Europe

 On 24 October 2022, Emery was appointed as head coach of Aston Villa after the Premier League team paid a buyout fee of a reported €6 million (£5.2 million) to Villarreal.
-Due to work permit formalities, the appointment did not complete until 1 November.
+Due to work permit formalities, he did not take up his post until 1 November, with Villa having only won two of their first eleven games under previous manager Steven Gerrard before his sacking, and sitting in 16th place in the league table, two places above the relegation zone with only a point separating Villa from the relegation places.
+As part of his backroom staff, he brought in Pako Ayestarán, with whom he had previously worked at Valencia.
 On 6 November, Emery won his first match in charge with a 3–1 win over Manchester United, Villa's first home Premier League victory against United since August 1995.
-His team were eliminated from the third round of the FA Cup 2–1 at home by EFL League Two team Stevenage on 8 January 2023, the seventh season a row where Villa failed to make it past the third round.
+His team were eliminated from the third round of the FA Cup 2–1 at home by EFL League Two team Stevenage on 8 January 2023.
 He criticised the mentality of his players after the game.

+Villa would win fifteen of their twenty-five league games under Emery and 49 points from a possible 75 since his appointment during the 2022–23 campaign, with only Manchester City, Arsenal, Manchester United and Liverpool securing more points since Emery's appointment.
+A 1–1 draw with Brentford on 22 April 2023 at the Brentford Community Stadium, Emery's nineteenth league game in charge at Villa, saw the team break the Premier League record for the longest consecutive scoring run a team has had from the start of a manager's tenure in the competition's history.
+A 1–0 victory over Fulham three days later stretched the new record to twenty consecutive games, before a 1–0 loss to Manchester United on 30 April 2023 ended the run.
+Five wins, one draw and one defeat in April 2023 led to Emery being awarded Premier League Manager of the Month.